 In 2018, we began construction on an initial 400 kilowatt (kW) solar farm installation in the northern Alberta community of Fort Chipewyan.
-We continue to prepare for a second phase that includes an Indigenous-owned 2 megawatt (MW) solar farm, battery energy storage system and microgrid control system.
-These two projects together will achieve a reduction in diesel consumption of 800,000 litres (L) a year or about a quarter of the annual fuel consumption.
+We continue to prepare for a second phase that includes an Indigenous-owned

-We are also working on solar power projects in Old Crow, Yukon, with the signing of an Electricity Purchase Agreement (EPA) with the Vuntut Gwitchin First Nation, which will enable a 200,000 L reduction in diesel consumption per year, or about a quarter of to a typical home
+We are also working on solar power projects in Old Crow, Yukon, with the signing of an Electricity Purchase Agreement (EPA) with the Vuntut Gwitchin First Nation, which will enable a 200,000 L reduction in diesel consumption per year, or about a quarter of the annual fuel consumption.

-ATCO enabled a key customer in Canmore, Alberta, to use natural gas in place of propane-a safer, cleaner, and more affordable energy source.
+ATCO enabled a key customer in Canmore, Alb energy source.